Add specifics and achievements to your resume

 To start, one must know thyself.

 This may sound implied, but it often isnโ€™t.
-Many of my clients know their work and their jobs well, but they lack awareness of personal skill sets and unique strengths.
+Many of my clients know their work and jobs well but lack awareness of personal skill sets and unique strengths.
 Deep analysis and careful pondering are required to identify what sets one apart.

 Questions I often use to prompt my clients on personal strengths include: